-The modern Marine Corps’ problems with mesothelioma and other related diseases stems from the U.S. government’s use of asbestos in insulation and fireproofing materials in both land installations and naval vessels.
-Asbestos is abundant and naturally occurring, and many companies mined and refined it for various uses.
+The Marine Corps’ problems with mesothelioma and other related diseases stem from the U.S. government’s use of asbestos in the past, in insulation and fireproofing materials in both land installations and naval vessels.
+Asbestos is abundant and naturally occurring, and many companies once mined and refined it for various uses.

 Some of the bases known to have asbestos issues